AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 Each of those messages are usually separated by in-game events such as characters moving during a cutscene.

 The right panel contains the text of the current message you are viewing.
+Above the text area, there is a dropdown allowing you to choose what message index to go to.
+A check box labeled "Overwrite existing text" is also present to the left of the dropdown.
+It toggles [overtype mode](https://en.wikipedia.org/wiki/Insert_key).

 > [!TIP]
 > You can right-click on the text area to open a list of special commands that can be inserted in the dialogue
+> For more information on special commands, see [the wiki section on it](https://github.com/AlaryVanEeckhout/Mega_Man_ZX_Editor/wiki/Mega-Man-ZX-(USA)-Dialogue-chars-table)

+## Graphic Files

+## Font Files

+## OAM Files

+OAM stands for Object Attribute Memory.
+Each OAM file relies on a graphic file for rendering.
+The OAM file is called \<name\>_dat.bin and the associated graphic file is called \<name\>_fnt.bin

+### Frames

+### Animations

+> [!WARNING]
+> The saving of animations with removed or added frames is not yet on point, so avoid changing the amount of frames an animation has for now

+## Model Files

+# Editing a level

+## Tileset

+## Screens

+## Entities

+# Applying tweaks

+# Applying patches